sxpydo/sxpydo/README.md

 ### Hi there, I'm Shav 👋

-I am a Software Developer with [AND Digital](https://www.and.digital) who works in Full Stack Development with MERN stack (Reactjs, Node.js and MongoDB) and curious about Cyber Security, #TechForGood and Data Analytics.
-I am very passionate about giving back to the community by being a Teaching Assistant with [Coding Black Females](https://codingblackfemales.com/) for [Black Codher Bootcamp](https://blackcodher.com/) and advocating for equal and equitable representation in technology. 🤎
+I am a Software Developer with [AND Digital](https://www.and.digital) who works in Full Stack Development with MERN stack (Reactjs, Node.js and MongoDB) with the curiousity of learning about Cyber Security and Data Analytics.
+I am very passionate about #TechForGood giving back to the community by being a Teaching Assistant with [Coding Black Females](https://codingblackfemales.com/) for [Black Codher Bootcamp](https://blackcodher.com/) and advocating for equal and equitable representation in technology. 🤎

 #### 🔭 I’m currently working on updating my portfolio using Reactjs
         🌱 I’m currently working towards certifications in PSM 1 and Data Analytics